Zuplo

 }

-The Deprecation: true header follows RFC 8594 and tells clients that this version is officially deprecated.
-The Sunset header communicates the exact date when the endpoint will be decommissioned, giving consumers a concrete deadline.
+The Deprecation header follows RFC 9745 and tells clients that this version is officially deprecated.
+The Sunset header, defined in RFC 8594, communicates the exact date when the endpoint will be decommissioned, giving consumers a concrete deadline.
 The Link header with rel="successor-version" provides a machine-readable pointer to the replacement, enabling automated migration tooling and developer dashboards to surface upgrade paths without manual intervention.
 Because this policy is attached at the route level, you can add or remove it from any endpoint through a configuration change rather than a code deployment.

-Managing versioning at the gateway rather than inside your services offers several concrete benefits.
-It centralizes all version routing into a single, declarative configuration file, which means every team follows the same versioning conventions without reimplementing routing logic in each service.
+Centralizing version routing at the gateway rather than inside individual services offers several concrete benefits.
+It puts all version routing into a single, declarative configuration file, so every team follows the same versioning conventions without reimplementing routing logic in each service.
 Policies like the deprecation header example are written once and applied to any number of endpoints, ensuring consistency and reducing the surface area for mistakes.
 The entire configuration is stored in version control, so every change to your versioning strategy is auditable through your standard code review process.
 Additionally, because the gateway is the entry point for all traffic, it is the natural place to collect per-version analytics that inform decisions about when to sunset older endpoints and how to allocate support resources during migration windows.

 Maintaining backward compatibility requires striking the right balance between introducing new features and ensuring stability.
-Key practices to achieve this include:
+Before you release a new API version, confirm you have addressed each of these practices:

 • Requiring Explicit Versions from users ideally in the semver format